Veratrum Album is the homeopathic remedy. It is also known as White Hellebore.

 The heart action is very feeble, the skin becomes cold and bathed in a cold perspiration, especially on forehead and face.
 Vomiting and purging with colic and at times cramps in muscles.

 Veratrum has established its curative virtues in many epidemics of cholera, cholera infantum, and cholera morbus.
 To be thought of in ptomaine poisoning, malignant whooping cough, painful cramps, dysmenorrhea with diarrhea.
 See guiding symptoms for specific indications.

 Mind and Head

-Excitement, raging and delirium with a desire to escape.
-Melancholia with sullen indifference.
-Pain seems to drive to madness, (Cham.) with cold sweat on forehead.
-In some forms of acute insanity, and puerperal mania, Verat. has proven a valuable remedy.
+In some forms of acute insanity, and puerperal mania, Veratrum album has proven a valuable remedy.
 Some vertigo and pressure about the brain, with the sensation of ice on the vertex.

 Mouth and Stomach

 Tongue pale and cold in collapse.
 Dryness of mouth, craving for water.
-(See Aeon., Ars.)
+(See Acon., Ars.)
 Occasionally great hunger and thirst, craving juicy things.
-Vomiting of food and water soon after swallowing the same, with continued nausea and gagging, (Ars.) profuse, watery mucus and blood with distention of the abdomen, cold sweat and utter exhaustion.
+Vomiting of food and water soon after swallowing the same, with continued nausea and gagging, (Ars.) profuse, watery mucus and blood with distention of the abdomen, cold sweat, and utter exhaustion.
 Nausea and vomiting increased by motion or by drinking.

 Abdomen and Stool

 Severe cramps and copious, watery stool before or during menses.
-Maybe vomit ing and cold perspiration.
+Maybe vomit ing and a cold perspiration.